ufora/test-looper-chef/chef/cookbooks/test-looper-server/README.md

 2. Create a ~/chef-repo directory.
 This will act as your local "chef server".
 3. Create a ~/chef-repo/.chef directory
 4. Create a symlink ~/chef-repo/.chef/kitchen.rb pointing at /chef/.chef/kitchen.rb in this repo.
+5. Run `chef gem install knife-zero`
-5. Define the EDITOR environment variable and point it at your editor of choice.
+6. Define the EDITOR environment variable and point it at your editor of choice.
-6. Create an encryption key for your chef environment: openssl rand -base64 512 > ~/chef-repo/encrypted_data_bag_secret
+7. Create an encryption key for your chef environment: openssl rand -base64 512 > ~/chef-repo/encrypted_data_bag_secret
-7. Create an encrypted data bag with all deployment secrets: knife data bag create -z --secret-file ~/chef-repo/encrypted_data_bag_secret test-looper server
+8. Create an encrypted data bag with all deployment secrets: knife data bag create -z --secret-file ~/chef-repo/encrypted_data_bag_secret test-looper server

    This will open a text editor with a skeleton json file.
 You'll need to add the following keys: